 With less money in the pocket of enterprises within developing nations, economies suffer, and people in developing countries do not have enough money to buy food to sustain themselves.

-They collected data on how many people are in a food crises (IPC Phase 3 or above) across 5 primary regions:
+The Food Security Information Network (FSIN) collected data on how many people are in a food crisis (IPC Phase 3 or above) across 6 primary regions:

 Several countries are particularly affected by hunger, starvation, and a lack of food security.